rojo-rbx/rojo/docs/guide/existing-game.md

 # Using rbxlx-to-rojo
 ## Setup
-Before you can use rbxlx-to-rojo, you need to have Rojo 0.5.0 Alpha 12 to use the tool.
+Before you can use rbxlx-to-rojo, you need at least Rojo 0.5.0 Alpha 12 or higher to use the tool.
 You also need a rbxlx place file that has a script.
 If there aren't any scripts in the rbxlx file, rbxlx-to-rojo will return an error.

 Download the latest release of rbxlx-to-rojo here: https://github.com/rojo-rbx/rbxlx-to-rojo/releases